kkakkkka/MambaTalk/README.md

 ### Download weights

-You may run the following command to download weights in ``./pretrained/``:
+You may run the following command to download weights from [Huggingface](https://huggingface.co/xuzn/MambaTalk/tree/main) in ``./pretrained/``:

 ```shell
 sudo apt-get update